becool3000/ErrorHammer/obsidian_vault/Testing.md

 7. Bot-buy verification chain status is complete for `TW-003` and `VF-003` (2026-02-27).
 8. Itch packaging verification chain status is complete for `TW-004` and `VF-004` (2026-02-28).
 9. Compact-shell verification chain status is complete for `TW-005` and `VF-005` (2026-03-01).
-10. The Name + Hour flow lane `PLN-006 -> BLD-006 -> TW-006 -> VF-006 -> DOC-006` is in flight; deterministic coverage for title prompts and quick-buy tooling is tracked through `EH-TW-040..EH-TW-042` plus UI quick-buy scenario `EH-TW-039`.
+10. Name + Hour verification chain status is complete for `TW-006` and `VF-006` (2026-03-01); deterministic coverage for title prompts and quick-buy tooling is tracked through `EH-TW-039..EH-TW-043`.

 ## Required Verification Commands
 1. `npm run content:validate`